 Let’s shed some light on an important concept and provide an understanding of why we experience low levels of bioavailable testosterone, and why testosterone may not be the only appropriate treatment option.

-We know that if you take 2 Hydrogen atoms + 1 Oxygen atom = (reaction or conversion) H2O (water).
+We know that if you take two Hydrogen atoms and one Oxygen atom = (reaction or conversion) H2O (water).
 Therefore, if you take something (an element in this case) and combine it with another, you end up with something completely different.

 This concept applies to men in the following way: Testosterone + Aromatase (an enzyme) = a reaction or (sero)conversion of testosterone to estradiol, a form of estrogen.
 So, we gotta face the facts guys, we ALL have that feminine side, we produce estrogen.
 Understand, this is a normal process of aging and small amounts of estrogen is beneficial, however, this conversion happens at a greater rate for many, therefore we may experience unwanted signs, symptoms and effects of elevated estrogen that can be potentially harmful or even dangerous in men.